 Songbook Foundation announces new board members

-CARMEL, Ind. – Five new members recently have been named to the Board of Directors of the nonprofit Great American Songbook Foundation.
+CARMEL, Ind. – Four new members have been elected to the Board of Directors for the nonprofit Great American Songbook Foundation.
 Board members serve three-year terms on a volunteer basis.

 The board’s current officers are Karen Kelsey, chair; Don Gottwald, vice chair; Rollin M. Dick, treasurer; and Troy Payner, M.D., secretary.

 The mission of the Great American Songbook Foundation, founded in 2007 by five-time Grammy® Award nominee Michael Feinstein, is to inspire and educate by celebrating the timeless standards of pop, jazz, Broadway and Hollywood.
 Headquartered at the Center for the Performing Arts in Carmel, Indiana, the Foundation advances this rich legacy by curating physical artifacts of its creators, performers and publishers; operating a multimedia exhibit gallery; overseeing the Songbook Hall of Fame; offering programs for the public and research opportunities for scholars and artists; and providing educational opportunities for student musicians, including the annual Songbook Academy® summer intensive.
 The Foundation is a Cultural Affiliate of the Los Angeles-based Grammy Museum®.
 More information is available at TheSongbook.org.